Small-Fish-Dev/small-fish-dev.github.io/src/blogs/2024_transparency.md

 **[IMAGE HERE]**

-After sending the files over, it took just a few days to get them printed, and two weeks to arrive.
+After sending the files over, it took just a few days to get them produced, and two weeks to arrive.
 We immediately started shipping to our members, unfortunately we had no way for the Russian members to receive them.

 <Heading h="h3" title="How much did it cost?" />
 The designing process was roughly <b>$120.00</b>.